rampadc/smart-tts-reader/README.md

 Processes web content with Gemini AI or Ollama and converts it to speech using local Kokoro TTS (or OpenAI TTS endpoint).
 The prompt is focused on parsing and converting mathematical notation (LaTeX, MathJax) to spoken English.

-You can now choose between Gemini AI (cloud-based) and Ollama (local) for text processing.

 The TTS implementation is based on https://github.com/BassGaming/customtts.

 ## Configuration